← Back to The Evidence

 The Spirit Argument

 God does not simply remove the stony heart and leave you to fend for yourself.
 He puts His own Spirit within you.
 And what is the result?
-"You will walk in my statutes and be careful to obey my rules."
+He will "move you to follow my decrees and be careful to keep my laws."
 The Spirit causes obedience.
 The Spirit produces the fruit.
 The human being is not left to generate holiness through willpower; the Spirit produces it.
 If the producing of obedience were the human's responsibility, why would God put His Spirit within you?
 The indwelling of the Spirit indicates that the source of obedience has shifted from human effort to divine presence.
 The Spirit guarantees the outcome.

 Argument 4